neogcamp/mockBee/website/docs/project-structure.md

-# Folder Structure
+# Project Structure

 Let us explore the general Project Structure of the Apps provided by MockB templates.

-All Apps that you intend to build using **MockB's backend** will have the following **Folder Structure** after the installation process.
+All Apps that you intend to build using **MockB's backend** will have the following **Project Structure** after the installation process.

 ```
 my-project